 TENS, transcutaneous electrical nerve stimulation, is commonly used to treat the muscle tension in TMJ and other types of chronic pain.
-TENS uses a very low-powered current that is safe for regular use.
+TENS uses a very low-powered current that is safe for regular use and a method our office uses for TMJ Treatment.

 Voltage, Amps, and Your TENS Unit